WhisperingChaos/dkrcp/README.md

 ######SOURCE Directory Content: An existing directory path appended with '/.'

 The multi-SOURCE copy semantics simply converge to the row labeled: '**TARGET exists as directory.**' above.
-In this situation any SOURCE type, whether it a file, directory, or stream is successfully copied, as long as the TARGET refers to a a pre-existing directory, otherwise, the operation fails.
+In this situation any SOURCE type, whether it a file, directory, or stream is successfully copied, as long as the TARGET refers to a pre-existing directory, otherwise, the operation fails.

 #### Why?
   * Promotes smaller images and potentially minimizes their attack surface by selectively copying only those resources required to run the containerized application.
-    * Although special effort has been applied to minimize the size of Official Docker Hub images, the inability of Docker's [builder](https://github.com/docker/docker/tree/master/builder) component to separate build time produced artifacts and their required dependencies continues to pollute the runtime image with unnecessary and potentially artifacts.
-For example, images requiring build tool chains, like golang and C++,
+    * Although special effort has been applied to minimize the size of Official Docker Hub images, the inability of Docker's [builder](https://github.com/docker/docker/tree/master/builder) component to separate build time produced artifacts and their required dependencies continues to pollute the runtime image with unnecessary artifacts increasing the runtime container's attack surface.
+For example, images requiring build tool chains, like golang and C++, incorporate compilers, linkers, dependent libraries, ... into their files systems.
+At best these tool chain resources can be 'logically' removed from the file system through their deletion.
+These and other file system artifacts employed by the build, like C++ object files, will remain accessible in the runtime file system if not properly removed by the build process.
   * Facilitates manufacturing images by piplines that gradually evolve either toward or away from their reliance on Dockerfiles.
     *  To accelerate the adoption of Docker containers, dkrcp can enable a strategy increace developers understanding of Docker through the measured adoption by  encapsulating build tool chains reqired by their application into Docker containers.
   * Encapsulates the reliance on and encoding of several Docker CLI calls to implement the desired functionality insulating automation incorporating this utility from potentially future improved support by Docker community members through dkrcp's interface.